 Troubleshoot time-related errors on secure websites

-Firefox checks a website’s security certificate (those with addresses starting with https://) to make sure it’s valid and hasn’t expired.
-If your computer’s date, time, or time zone is incorrect, Firefox may show a security warning instead of loading the page.
+Firefox checks the security certificate for secure websites (those with a padlock Fx89Padlock in the address bar) to make sure it’s valid and hasn’t expired.
+If your computer’s date, time or time zone is incorrect, Firefox may show a security warning instead of loading the page.

 This article helps you:

-• Correct your system clock settings on Windows, macOS, and Linux.
+• Fix your system clock on Windows, macOS, or Linux.

-• Understand why some errors can’t be bypassed.
+• Learn why some security errors can't be bypassed.

-• Address edge cases like live USB systems or virtual machines.
+• Troubleshoot special cases like live USBs or virtual machines.

 Step 1 – Check if your error is time-related

-If you see an error page like "Your Computer Clock is Wrong" or "Warning: Potential Security Risk Ahead", the issue may be your system clock.
-How to confirm:
+If you see an error page such as “Your Computer Clock is Wrong” or “Warning: Potential Security Risk Ahead”, your system clock may be the cause.

 • SEC_ERROR_EXPIRED_CERTIFICATE